Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Conclusions

 \section{Conclusions}

-The pepper-pot method is widely used to measure beam emittance, but it has limitations that affect its accuracy, especially in resolving very low emittance values.
-Such low emittance beams are commonly found in linacs and LWFA accelerators.
+The pepper-pot method has been used to measure the RMS emittance of electron beams, however, it has limitations that affect its accuracy, particularly when resolving very low emittance values from electron beams generated by LWFA accelerators.
 In the low emittance regime, below $10~\si{\um\mrad}$, the method struggles due to the dominance of the point projection image over the actual angular spread of the beamlets.
-This leads to poor emittance estimates based on fitted Gaussian distributions.
-One can attempt to extend the accuracy of the PP technique for small source sizes using penumbral deconvolution techniques.
-While this improves the accuracy of the inferred source sizes for small emittance beams, it still does not allow for accurate resolution of the emittance due to the small effects of the source size on the overall beamlet size.
+This leads to an overestimation of the emittance when applying Eq.~\eqref{eq.
+PP equation} with input values based on fitted Gaussian distributions.
+One opportunity to extend the accuracy of the pepper-pot technique for small source sizes relies in using penumbral deconvolution techniques.
+While this improves the accuracy of the calculated and measured source sizes for small emittance beams, it still does not allow for accurate resolution of the emittance due to the small effects of the source size on the overall beamlet size.

 For large emittance values, above $35~\si{\um\mrad}$ for our parameters, the method underestimates the emittance due to significant beamlet overlap and the resulting elevated baseline of the integrated signal.
 Adjustments such as increasing the pitch distance between the holes in the pepper-pot mask help to mitigate these effects, enabling the method to better characterize beams with large emittance.